 Overview

 Katmai delivers what Alaska promises: 2,200 brown bears fishing for salmon at Brooks Falls, and a volcanic moonscape that buried 40 square miles in ash a century ago.
 The catch?
-You'll fly into King Salmon, then take a floatplane to Brooks Camp—no roads exist.
+You'll fly into King Salmon, then take a floatplane to Brooks Camp.
+No roads exist.
 With 36,000 annual visitors across 5,800 square miles, you'll find solitude that Yellowstone (4 million visitors) can't touch.
 July brings peak bear activity but also peak crowds at the falls platform.
 June offers emptier viewing decks and eager bears.

 When to Go